galtech/crm/README.md

 This basic CRM was developed four or five years ago back in 2011 / 2012.

 I developed this application in my early coding days which at the time successfully accomplished the task at hand.
-Software development is a constant learning experince and I must inform you that no updates have been made to this application in a few years because I now build applications using frameworks such as CakePHP.
+Software development is a constant learning experience and I must inform you that no updates have been made to this application in a few years because I now build applications using frameworks such as CakePHP.

-I may revisit and rebuild this application from the ground up in the future.
+I may revisit and rebuild/update this application from the in the future.
+In the meantime, I have released the existing code in case anyone is looking for a basic CRM system for a small team or organisation.

 A demo of this application in it's current state can be found here: http://footfall.heylinhosting.com/crm/